Rehaniya: History

-The Circassians arrived in the Middle East after they were pushed out of their homeland in the North Caucasus.
-The Circassians, who fought during the long period wherein the Russians captured the northern Caucasus, were massacred and expelled by Tsarist Russia from the Caucasus in an incident that became known as the Circassian Holocaust.
+The Circassians arrived in the Middle East after they were pushed out of their homeland in the North Caucasus as the result of the Circassian genocide.
+The Circassians, who fought during the long period wherein the Russians captured the northern Caucasus, were massacred and expelled by Tsarist Russia from the North-Western Caucasus mountains.
 The Ottoman Empire absorbed them in their territory, and settled them in sparsely populated areas, including the Galilee in Beirut Vilayet (Ottoman Syria).

 The area where they settled was called Burak Alma ("Pools of Alma").

-The village of Rehaniya was established in 1873, but only in 1878 did Circassian families arrive from the Abazah tribe in the northern Caucasus, a region where today is located the Adygea and Karachay–Cherkessia in the Russian Federation.
+The village of Rehaniya was established in 1873, but only in 1878 did Circassian families arrive from the Abzakh tribe in the northern Caucasus, a region where today is located the Adygea and Karachay–Cherkessia in the Russian Federation.
 The village itself was established in 1880 by 66 families, most of whom were Abzakhs.

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Rihania had a population of 211; all Muslims, increasing slightly in the 1931 census to 222, still all Muslims, in a total of 53 houses.

 In the 1945 census by the Mandate, the population was 290 people (all Muslims) and the land area was 6,137 dunums.
 271 dunums of land were irrigated or used for orchards; 4,725 dunums were allocated to cereal farming, while 89 dunams were built up (urban) land.